AichaSidiya/KSABikes/README.md

 ![3](https://user-images.githubusercontent.com/91727165/147794096-fd8bc2ed-3721-4794-abfc-d10dfbce0831.png)

-* To check the database create a new database in phpmyadmin named bookckub then upload the given sql to the newly created database, by clicjing on import and import the provided bookclub sql.
+* To check the database create a new database in phpmyadmin named ksaBikes then upload the given sql to the newly created database, by clicking on import and import the provided bike sql.

 ![7](https://user-images.githubusercontent.com/91727165/147794091-56156a25-6edb-4ac6-a7af-7deeb11d7d50.png)